pythonanywhere/flask-tutorials/tutorial-1.md

 One convenient thing about modern database programming, however, is that to a certain degree you don't need to worry about which database you're actually using.
 There are database interface libraries called Object-Relational Mappers (ORMs), which make it possible (most of the time) to use the same code regardless of the underlying database.
 We're going to use one called SQLAlchemy, which works well with Flask.

 Right, enough background.
 Let's create a MySQL database!
 In your tab where you're editing the Python source code, right-click on the PythonAnywhere logo and open the page in a new tab.
-On the "Consoles" page that appears, click on the "Databases" tab to the far right.
+On the dashboard page that appears, click on the "Databases" link near the top right.
 You'll wind up here:

 <img width="500" src="/static/images/flask-tutorial-databases-tab-empty.png">

 The first thing you need to do to set up a MySQL database is specify the password you want to use when accessing it.
 Enter a new password here; make it something different to the one you use to log in to PythonAnywhere, because this database password will have to exist in your Python code (so that it can connect to your server), so it's more secure to use a different one.
 Make a note of the password you've chosen, and once you've entered it twice in the appropriate fields, click the "Initialize MySQL" button.
-Wait for a few moments for your database to be set up, and you'll come back to the "Databases" tab, but now some extra options will have appeared:
+Wait for a few moments for your database to be set up, and you'll come back to the "Databases" page, but now some extra options will have appeared:

 <img width="500" src="/static/images/flask-tutorial-databases-tab-after-set-password.png">